sujnanpatil/Dynamic-Copilot/Labs/Lab-04.md

    ![](../media/dc50.png)

 1. Navigate to **Sales (1)** tab, there you can find an option to **Draft email (2)** click on it.
-It will directly draft a ready Summary email to meeting participants.
+It will draft a generated summary email to meeting participants.

    ![](../media/dc61.png)

-1. Here, you can view the already generated email summary of the meeting, which can be sent to the participants by clicking on **Open in Outlook Web.**
+1. Here, you can view the generated email summary of the meeting, which can be sent to the participants by clicking on **Open in Outlook Web.**

    ![](../media/dc62.png)